 - Wrap plumber's tape around the threads of the shower arm, wrapping in the same direction that the showerhead will twist back on.

-- Reinstall the showerhead, tightening it until it is very snug.
+- Reinstall the showerhead, tightening it until it is just snug.
 You shouldn't need to tighten the showerhead with pliers, but if tightening is difficult, hold the shower arm with one pair of pliers and tighten the showerhead with another pair.

 - Test the connection for leaks.
 If it still leaks, tighten the showerhead a bit more.
 If that doesn't stop the leak, replace the shower arm (see below).